High Fiber Diet for Diverticulitis

 Whole grains are one of the finest sources of dietary fiber.
 Try taking whole-grain barley, bread, brown rice, crackers, oats, pasta, and rye because they are a nutritious, sumptuous, and flexible way to include fiber in your diet.

-However, if you aren’t feeling well, stick to low-fiber foods such as refined wheat bread, crackers, and white rice until your symptoms get better.
+However, if you aren’t feeling well, stick to low-fiber foods such as refined wheat bread, crackers, and white rice until your symptoms improve.

 Food to Avoid On a High Fiber Diet for Diverticulitis